‘Winter is coming’: E.U. urges members to protect the poor while tackling high energy costs

 The E.U. has also come under increased pressure to clarify its position on nuclear energy.
 France and several other countries want the commission to classify nuclear as a “green investment,” an important definition for compliance with the bloc’s climate goals.
 But the commission punted the question to a later date.

-The European Consumer Organisation, an umbrella organization of consumer groups, cheered the commission’s recommendations and urged national governments to implement them.
+The European Consumer Organization, an umbrella organization of consumer groups, cheered the commission’s recommendations and urged national governments to implement them.

 “We’ve seen staggering increases in energy prices recently,” Monique Goyens, the organization’s director general, said in a statement.
 “As we head into winter and start to spend more on heating our homes, it’s consumers who are in the eye of the storm, having to pick up the bill for market forces totally beyond their control.”